Life insurance for business owners

 What is business life insurance used for?

-The death benefit can cover severance to employees if the company closes, expenses of hiring a replacement, business lost as a result of the death, or buying and redistributing the deceased owner’s share of the business.
+Business insurance is used to make sure that if you die, your business can function.
+The death benefit can cover severance to employees if the company closes, expenses of hiring your replacement, business lost as a result of the death, or buying and redistributing the deceased owner’s share of the business.

 Can a business own a life insurance policy?